Driven by research, CLTRe’s empirical discoveries are based on data collected using the CLTRe Toolkit

 At CLTRe, we are research driven.
 Our research department offer reports and analysis to customers and the public, in an effort to improve the understanding of how security culture influences the global workforce.
 CLTRe Research provide two types of report offerings:

-The CLTRe Research offer bespoke analysis and research reports using customer data.
-The research provide our customers with deeper details and a more nuanced understanding of the security culture dimensions, directly from their own dataset as collected by the CLTRe Toolkit.
+The CLTRe Research offer a limited number of bespoke research reports for customers.
+These reports provides more detailed, bespoke analysis and a more nuanced understanding of the security culture dimensions, directly from their own dataset as collected by the CLTRe Toolkit.

-The CLTRe Research team work closely together with our product team and developers to incorporate a growing number of the analysis and tools into the CLTRe Toolkit dashboard, provide good practices, methodological tools and step-by-step guidance for those seeking to commence or enhance their organisation’s security culture programme.
-The development of the seven dimensions of security culture, the CLTRe Toolkit security culture measurement tool, and the Security Culture Framework are all based on a multi-disciplinary research, conducted to better understand the dynamics of how security culture can be developed and shaped within organisations.
-This research draws from different disciplines (including organisational sciences, psychology, law and cybersecurity) as well as the knowledge and experiences of large corporate organisations.
+The development of the seven dimensions of security culture, the CLTRe Toolkit security culture measurement tools, and the Security Culture Framework are all based on a multi-disciplinary research, conducted to better understand the dynamics of how security culture can be developed and shaped within organisations.
+This research draws from different disciplines, incl. sociology, psychology, and cybersecurity, as well as the evidence gathered from large private and public organisations.